hochstrasserio/wirecard/README.md

 It's a bit more work, but it frees you completely of unwanted, or even conflicting, dependencies.

-Each request is able to convert itself to a standard PSR-7 request message and convert any PSR-7 compliant response to an API response.
+Each request is capable of converting itself to a standard PSR-7 request message and converting any PSR-7 compliant response to an API response.

 ``` php
 <?php